Spring Break Domestic Programs: Special Interest

 This is an opportunity to learn about and experience the issues that confront people with disabilities for an entire week.
 We will be exploring the spheres that affect their daily life, as well as gaining some hands-on experience by working alongside Hope Springs Farm.
 This farm is a place where people with disabilities can grow, achieve their goals, and obtain valuable skills in a safe and rewarding environment.
 We are partnering with the Scholars with Diverse Abilities Program (SDAP) at Appalachian State, which is an incredible program that helps enable everyone to have access to higher education, no matter what their ability.

 Peer Leaders: Germaine Horodyski, Michala Penninger, and Cat Pierce

 Fighting the Stigma

 With approximately 50,000 new cases of HIV in the United States each year, it's time we start talking.
-Join our program as we educate ourselves on HIV/AIDS, the resource disparities faced by certain demographics who are combatingthe infection, and the stigmas that the HIV/Aids community face often preventing these important conversations.
-Learning alongside The Jerusalem House, a permanent housing facility for individuals living with HIV/AIDS, and Someone Cares Inc., we are excited for a week of immersion into action, advocacy, and education.
+Join our program as we educate ourselves on HIV/AIDS, the resource disparities faced by certain demographics who are combating the infection, and the stigmas that the HIV/Aids community face often preventing these important conversations.
+Learning alongside The Jerusalem House, a permanent housing facility for individuals living with HIV/AIDS, and Open Hand, an organization that provides nutritional care to help combat chronic diseases and improve the quality of life.
+We are excited for a week of immersion into action, advocacy, and education.